CodeYourFuture/syllabus-archive/README.md

 ## Contributing

+The current syllabus is thanks to the hard work by our amazing [mentors](https://github.com/orgs/CodeYourFuture/teams/mentors/members) who have dedicated many hours to discussing and contributing content and teaching.

 Please read our [Contributing](CONTRIBUTING.md) guide to get started with how you can contribute to the CYF syllabus, or the projects we have for our students.

 ## Getting involved